 Aster family (Asteraceae)

-Description: This adventive perennial wildflower is 1-3' tall, branching occasionally.
+Description: This perennial wildflower is 1-3' tall, branching occasionally.
 The stems are medium green and minutely rough-pubescent to glabrous.
-The spreading alternate leaves are up to 6" long and 2" across; they are odd-pinnate or double odd-pinnate with 5-11 lobes, medium green, and minutely rough-pubescent to glabrous.
-The slender lobes are linear-oblong and sometimes have 1-2 dentate teeth or smaller cleft lobes; they are 1/3" across or less.
+The spreading alternate leaves are up to 6" long and 2" across; they are pinnatifid or double-pinnatifid with 5-11 lobes, medium green, and minutely rough-pubescent to glabrous.
+The slender lobes are linear-oblong and sometimes have 1-2 dentate teeth or smaller cleft lobes; they are 1/3" (8 mm.) across or less.
 Irregularities in the structure of the leaves are rather common.
 The petioles are up to 2" long.

 Cultivation: The preference is full sun, dry conditions, and a relatively barren soil containing clay, gravel, or sand.
 On moist fertile ground, this wildflower has trouble competing with taller and more aggressive plants.